 Raising the values of these parameters may cause Greenplum Database to request more shared memory.
 To mitigate this effect, consider decreasing other memory-related parameters such as

 Stop your Greenplum Database system:

-On the coordinator host, edit
+On the master host, edit

 $MASTER_DATA_DIRECTORY/postgresql.conf and change the following two parameters:

 max_connections– the number of active user sessions you want to allow plus the number of

 max_prepared_transactions– must be greater than or equal to